Table of Contents

 Adopting SMART on FHIR requires both technical readiness and organizational alignment.
 These best practices can help ensure a smooth rollout:

-Choose certified vendors and apps - Select solutions validated for SMART and FHIR compliance to guarantee consistent data handling, secure authorization, and alignment with ONC standards.
+Choose certified SMART and FHIR-compatible vendors and apps – Select solutions validated for SMART and FHIR compliance to guarantee consistent data handling, secure authorization, and alignment with ONC standards.

-Train teams effectively - Provide technical staff with hands-on training on FHIR, OAuth, and consent flows, while helping clinicians understand how these standards protect patient privacy.
+Train technical and clinical teams effectively – Provide technical staff with hands-on training on FHIR, OAuth, and consent flows, while helping clinicians understand how these standards protect patient privacy.

-Audit access regularly - Review which apps connect to your systems, what data they access, and whether consent is current.
+Monitor integrations and access – Review which apps connect to your systems, what data they access, and whether consent is current.
 Routine audits strengthen security and maintain compliance.

 When governance, technology, and clinical priorities move in sync, SMART on FHIR provides a strong foundation for continuous innovation.